TomBebbington/tombebbington.github.io/_posts/2016-03-26-boolean-algebra.markdown

 Boolean algebra is a way of expressing operations on `true` / `false` numbers with a mathematical syntax.
 The following are the laws of Boolean algebra:

-Boolean algebra is simplified for a variety of reasons:
+Boolean algebra is simplified to simplify the underlying circuit, thus reducing how many components the circuit requires.
+This causes the ciruit to be:

-+ It simplifies the circuit we are representing.
++ Cheaper
-+ This reduces the number of components that are needed.
++ More efficient
-+ This causes the circuit to be cheaper, more efficient and with less gates more reliable.
++ With less gates: more reliable.

 # Operations